t-redactyl/blog/content/2016-01-16-running-rodeo-in-a-virtualenv.md

 keywords: python, programming, web scraping, movielens, christmas
 ---

+**Note:** This post was updated on 11/12/2016 to reflect changes in how you change your PYTHONPATH in Rodeo.

 I recently discovered the lovely [Rodeo by yhat](http://blog.yhat.com/posts/rodeo-native.html), an IDE for Python that is focused on data science.
 It was originally released as an in-browser web application, but the development team released it as an application in October last year.
 I am a **huge** fan of [RStudio](https://www.rstudio.com/), and by early looks Rodeo may fill this role for me on the Python side of things.

 However, there was a small hiccup when it came to setting up Rodeo.
 As you might know, I am a devotee of virtual environments (or [virtualenvs](http://docs.python-guide.org/en/latest/dev/virtualenvs/)) in Python.
 However, it is not immediately obvious how to run Rodeo within one.
 I therefore thought I would write this quick tutorial on how to set up Rodeo using a virtualenv.